evolvedbinary/elemental/exist-versioning-release.md

 eXist-db-3.1.0.dmg
 ```

-Similarly the Maven artifacts that are (currently) manually produced (for https://github.com/exist-db/exist.git)  would be named like:
+Similarly, the Maven artifacts that are (currently) manually produced (for https://github.com/evolvedbinary/elemental.git)  would be named like:

 ```
 exist-core-3.1.0.jar